WHAT IS JUNK KOUTURE?

-OUR PROUD SPONSORS
+OUR PROUD SPONSOR

 Junk Kouture is an important part of a range of fun and engaging inititatives supported by Bank of Ireland to provide a positive approach to developing students understanding of relevant issues to them – everything from teamwork, personal responsibility and striving for achievement.

 The teacher of the winning team will receive an iPad Mini